bcarls/dotfiles/README.md

 # dotfiles

-The repository storing all of my dotfiles.
+This repository stores all of my dotfiles.
 To install:

 ```
 git clone https://github.com/bcarls/dotfiles .